mratzenb/cloud-computing-WS20/README.md

       run: mvn -B package --file pom.xml
 ```

 For the frontend-service the script has to be modified.
+The complete files can be found for the [traffic-service](https://github.com/mratzenb/traffic-service/blob/main/.github/workflows/maven.yml) and for the [weather-service](https://github.com/mratzenb/weather-service/blob/main/.github/workflows/maven.yml).
 Instead of _Maven_, _npm_ is used for building.
 The script can be seen below.

 ```yaml
 name: CI